obbish/wifi-survey/README.md

 A totally vibe coded, professional-grade, Wi-Fi survey and performance tool for macOS.
 Logs location, Wi-Fi detials, radio stats, and network performance (Ping, iPerf3).

+Saves all recorded data into JSON, CSV and XLSX, for your boss' convenience.

 ## Key Features
 - **Real-time Live View**: Monitor Wi-Fi health and performance metrics instantly in your terminal.
 - **Roaming Tracking**: Automatically detects and logs BSSID transitions (roaming events).